 - Attribution in the digital world is vague and almost impossible to achieve, at least as far as the tools we have at our disposal currently.
-This makes finding the cause of an attack and eliminating it with confidence tough.
+This fact makes finding the cause of an attack and eliminating it with confidence.

-- The complexity of IT systems leads to security information overload which makes timely handling and prioritization difficult; attackers exploit this weakness by disguising their malicious activities in the vast stream of cyber security alerts.
+- The complexity of IT systems leads to security information overload which makes appropriate handling and prioritization difficult; attackers exploit this weakness by disguising their malicious activities in the vast stream of cybersecurity alerts.
 One of the drivers for this information overload is defense tools reporting an ever growing amount of false alarms due to their inability to identify malicious events accurately.

 - The increasingly distributed nature of attacks and the use of “distributed offensive” patterns by attackers makes the defense even harder.

 Rationale for Collaboration

 Collaboration, as proven countless times, creates value that is beyond the sum of the participating elements.
-This applies also to the cyber world.
+It also applies to the cyber world.
 Collaboration across organizations can contribute to defense enormously.
-For example, consider the time it takes to identify the propagation of threats as an early warning system – the time span decreases exponentially in proportion to the number of collaborating participants.
-This is highly important to identify attacks targeting mass audiences more quickly as they tend to spread in an epidemic like patterns.
-Collaboration in the form of expertise sharing is another area of value – one of the main roadblocks to progress in cyber security is the shortage of talent.
+For example, consider the time it takes to identify the propagation of threats as an early warning system – the period decreases exponentially in proportion to the number of collaborating participants.
+It is highly important to identify attacks targeting mass audiences more quickly as they tend to spread in an epidemic like patterns.
+Collaboration in the form of expertise sharing is another area of value – one of the main roadblocks to progress in cybersecurity is the shortage of talent.
 The exchange of resources and knowledge would go a long way in helping.
 Collaboration in artifact research can also reduce the time to identify and respond to cybercrime incidents.
 Furthermore, the increasing interconnectedness between companies as well as consumers means that the attack surface of an enterprise – the possible entry points for an attack – is continually expanding.
-Collaboration can serve as an important counter to this weakness.
+Collaboration can serve as an essential counter to this weakness.